ppy/osu-wiki/wiki/Gameplay/Hit_object/Spinner/en.md

 ## Gameplay

-A spinner is always considered its own combo.
-A spin therefore will always reward the player with a 300g upon successful completion.
-A combo may neither start, nor end, on a spinner, meaning beatmap creators must start a new combo each spinner.
+As new combos are always forced after spinners, a spin will always reward the player with a 300g upon successful completion.

 Beatmaps will often use spinners on long held sounds, such as wind-ups, or during fadeouts often at the ends of songs.